Relative ergodic properties of C*-dynamical systems: Multitime correlations functions

 \subsection{Acknowledgments}

-The research of the first named author (R.D) is supported by the National Research Foundation of South Africa.
-The second named author (F.M.) acknowledges the MOHE Grant FRGS11-022-0170.
+The research of the first named author (R.D.) is supported by the National Research Foundation of South Africa.
+The second named author (F.M.) acknowledges the MOHE Grants FRGS11-022-0170, ERGS13-024-0057.
 He also thanks the Junior Associate scheme of the Abdus Salam International Centre for Theoretical Physics, Trieste, Italy.